subigya-js/BlogSphere/README.md

 # BlogSphere

-BlogSphere is a full-stack blog application built with Next.js
+BlogSphere is a full-stack blog application built with NextJS and ExpressJS

 ## Getting Started